lampapps/jabs/README.md

 *   To restore all encrypted and unencrypted archives in a folder, use the provided script:

     ```bash
-    # Make the script executable
     chmod +x restore.sh

-    # Run the script in the backup set directory
     ./restore.sh
     ```